killvxk/continuous-claude/README.md

 - Once checks pass and reviews are approved, the PR is merged
 - This process repeats until your task is complete
 - A `SHARED_TASK_NOTES.md` file maintains continuity by passing context between iterations, enabling seamless handoffs across AI and human developers
+- If multiple agents decide that the project is complete, the loop will stop early.

 ## 🚀 Quick start